faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 Still, I believe that agency is fundamentally precious and that a person cannot act with a full measure of agency unless the facts of the matter are accessible to them.
 From that angle, then, I am less concerned with what the motivation of LDS leadership was when choosing whether to make information accessible than that information was not readily avaiable or perhaps misrepresented.
 When leaders or institutions are transparent with the relevant data, then that allows others to fully exercise their agency, and I think we all applaud that.
 When leaders or institutions fail to make relevant information accessible (whatever their reasons, even if noble) then this is concerning since it can hinder a person in exercising their agency and selecting the best model among competing models.[^models]

-## Examples of failing to make the data available
+## Examples of transparency failures

-These are some modern examples[^modern] that I am aware of where LDS leadership or the institution appears to have failed to provide information (at least initially) that members or investigators arguably should have access to in making an informed decision about aspects of the Church or its truth-claims.
+These are some modern examples[^modern] where LDS leadership or the institution appear to have failed to provide, or hindered the availability of, information that members or investigators arguably should have access to.

 * **1922**&nbsp; Failure to publicize issues with Book of Mormon historicity.

     Significant issues with Book of Mormon historicity were [made known to all of the LDS leadership in 1922](https://scholarworks.unr.edu/handle/11714/6712).[^montez]  B.H.
 Roberts wrote up these issues in [a series of long essays](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon).
 LDS leadership could have published or made these studies more widely available.

-* **~1930s--1963**&nbsp; the 1832 First Vision account suppression
+* **~1930s--1963**&nbsp; Knowledge of the 1832 First Vision account was suppressed

     [The 1832 First Vision account was suppressed between 11 and ~30 years](https://faenrandir.github.io/a_careful_examination/1832-first-vision-account-suppressed/).

-* **~1970-1993**&nbsp; Leonard Arrington describes efforts to prevent 'real' history from being published
+* **~1970-1993**&nbsp; Arrington describes efforts to prevent 'real' history from being published

     The recent [release of Leonard Arrington's journals](https://www.sltrib.com/religion/2018/05/09/new-collection-of-leonard-arringtons-vast-journals-shows-battles-the-mormon-historian-had-with-lds-leaders-over-telling-the-truth-about-the-churchs-past/) (~2,700 pages) documents the "cancellation or censorship of work produced by Arrington and his stable of historians and writers."